2 Cs and a Bee

 Announcements

-May Meeting of 2 Cs and a Bee will be held at Taddei's, Gallitzin, Pa. at 2:00 PM.
+December Meeting of 2 Cs and a Bee will be held at Summit Lodge (#312 Masonic Hall), Ebensburg, Pa. beginning at 2 PM.
+This will be our Christmas social.

 Beekeeping Insights

-Articles by Dana Stahlman: View the current one (plus email notes) and the referenced 2021 article or see our Archives page for lots more.
+Articles by Dana Stahlman: View the current one (plus email notes) or see our Archives page for lots more.

 PA State Apiary Inspection Program